-(ii) Licensee attesting to the competency of the Dental Assistant;
+2. Licensee attesting to the competency of the Dental Assistant.

 Section 3.
 Coronal Polishing Requirements.
 (1) A registered dental assistant may perform coronal polishing.
 If coronal polishing is performed by a registered dental assistant, the assistant shall have:

-(a) Completed the training described in subsection (2) of this administrative regulation; and
+(a) Completed the training described in subsection (2) of this section; and

 (b) Obtained a certificate from the authorized institution.

 (2) The required training shall consist of an eight (8) hour course taught at an institution of dental education accredited by the Council on Dental Accreditation to include the following:

 (b) Dental ethics, jurisprudence, and legal understanding of procedures allowed by each dental team member;

 (c) Management of patient records, maintenance of patient privacy, and completion of proper charting;

 (d) Infection control, universal precaution, and transfer of disease;

 (e) Personal protective equipment and overview of Occupational Safety and Health Administration requirements;